angelsk/angelsk.github.io/README.md

 I stream "regularly" on Tuesdays and Thursdays at 8pm (UK time); and at 3pm (UK time) times at the weekends (with a weekly co-stream alternating between Tuesday and Wednesday at 8pm); check my stream schedule on [Twitch](https://www.twitch.tv/angelsk_jo) for the next slot.

-I'm a huge fan of the ID@Xbox program, and regularly stream games from there - along with some staples (mainly Point and Click, Visual Novel or Puzzle games).
+I'm a huge fan of (and a moderator for) the ID@Xbox program, and regularly stream games from there - along with some staples (mainly Point and Click, Visual Novel or Puzzle games).

-I do a regular "Storytime with Jo" segement as part of my streams in a week, where I do voice overs for games that don't have them.
+I do a regular "Storytime with Jo" segment as part of my streams in a week, where I do voice overs for games that don't have them.
 [Catch up with them on my YouTube channel](https://www.youtube.com/playlist?list=PL6RlkpVAiVLUZ7hMrjzQRWCLSrwGrkRCz).

 Please follow/ subscribe and sign up to be notified when I go live :) (And thanks for watching).